 Both public taxis and private hire vehicles play a vital role in passenger transport networks throughout the country.
 The industry is able to operate and continually change through the application of new expertise.
-With the recent introduction of low emission vehicle and mobile technology, the face of the industry is constantly improving.
+And with the recent introduction of low emission vehicle and mobile technology, the face of the industry is constantly improving.

 Next Generation Taxis